OddgitHub/Critical-Force/README.md

 This software contains everything you need, to connect to the load-cell, run a workout, and analyze the data.

 #### Use the software
-If you want to use the software, you can download the pre-build files here:
+If you want to use the software, you can download the latest release here:
 * [Executable for Windows (64bit)](https://github.com/OddgitHub/Critical-Force/releases/download/v1.1.0/Critical.Force.exe)
 * [Application for Macs with Apple M chips](https://github.com/OddgitHub/Critical-Force/releases/download/v1.1.0/Critical.Force.app.zip) (unzip and allow app start)